 Understanding The Different Financial Reports

-These reports offer similar data about your Company's financial performance but have subtle differences that make each report more suitable than the others based on what results you are looking for and how you want to analyze your Company's performance.
+These reports offer similar data about your company's financial performance but have subtle differences that make each report more suitable than the others based on what results you are looking for and how you want to analyze your company's performance.
+For more information, please feel free to view our Advanced Reporting Webinar.

 Revenue report does not include taxes or tips.